Vice President of Marketing & Government Affairs

 Pam Mammarella is a results-driven executive with a strong track record of leading marketing strategy, communications and high performance teams.
 Since joining NewCourtland in 1996 and quickly ascending to the senior management team in 2001, Ms. Mammarella has solidified her position as a passionate leader in the long-term care industry who is touted for her ability to develop strategic relationships that further NewCourtland’s mission as a leading non-profit provider of affordable housing, community services, and skilled nursing care in service of low-income seniors in Philadelphia.

 Currently, Ms. Mammarella serves as vice president of marketing & government affairs where she is responsible for corporate communications, marketing, community outreach, public and government relations, as well as strategic planning.
-In addition, Ms. Mammarella oversees operations for the Network’s senior centers and affordable senior housing properties.
+In addition, Ms. Mammarella oversees operations for the Network’s senior centers.
 Under her direction, NewCourtland has increased its brand awareness and established integrated marketing practices for both recruitment and census development resulting in consistently high census and industry-low vacancy rates for nurses.

 Ms. Mammarella also serves as the founder of Comfort & Joy, an intergenerational arts & cultural program that serves as the “art & soul” of NewCourtland, preventing social isolation amongst the seniors it serves while celebrating the talents and experiences of all generations.
 Since its inception, Comfort & Joy has won a variety of international, national and regional awards including: The PANPHA Distinguished Service Award for Innovation of the Year for “Philadelphia Stories: Through the Ages”; The American Society on Aging Award for Innovation and Quality in Healthcare and Aging; The Generations United Leadership Award; PANPHA Distinguished Service Award for Innovation of the Year and The American Association for Homes and Services for the Aging (AAHSA) Award for Innovation of the Year for the Golden Eagle Scout Program; and The American Society on Aging Healthcare and Aging Award for Innovation and Quality in Managing Chronic Disease for the Voices of Ages Intergenerational Choir.